 Always Store Records Vertically

 The single most important rule: store records straight up and down, never stacked flat.
 Stacking puts weight on the lower records and causes warping over time, and warps are nearly impossible to fully reverse.
-A good stand or shelf holds records vertically with light, even support so they do not lean at an angle, which causes a subtler long-term warp.
+A good stand or shelf holds records vertically with light, even support so they do not lean at an angle, which causes a subtler warp that shows up months later.

 Choosing a Stand or Shelf